MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-authentication.md

 7. Close the Certificate Templates console.

-8. In the navigation pane of the Certification Authority snap-in, right-click **Certificate Templates**, select **New** and then select **Certificate Template to Issue**.
+8. In the left pane of the Certification Authority snap-in, right-click **Certificate Templates**, select **New** and then select **Certificate Template to Issue**.

 9. Select **NPS Server Authentication**, and select **OK**.

 10. Close the Certification Authority snap-in.

+11. Restart the VPN and NPS server.

 ## Enroll and validate certificates

 **Enroll and validate the user certificate:**

-Because you're using Group Policy to autoenroll user certificates, you need only update the policy, and Windows 10 will automatically enroll the user account for the correct certificate.
+Because you're using Group Policy to autoenroll user certificates, you'll update only the policy.
+Windows 10 will automatically enroll the user account for the correct certificate.
 You can then validate the certificate in the Certificates console.

+>[!IMPORTANT]
+>Microsoft Platform Crypto Provider" requires a TPM chip.
+If, while trying to manually enroll a certificate on a VM, you get the following error: "Cannot find a valid CSP in the local machine" do ensure that "Microsoft Software Key Storage Provider" is second in order after "Microsoft Platform Crypto Provider" in the Cryptography tab of the certificate Properties.

 1. Sign in to a domain-joined client computer as a member of the **VPN Users** group.